gakudva/itr2/README.md

 This repository contains a pytest script that updates the section 112A using a data from CSV.

-*Note:* the script only covers dealing with equity shares that were qcquired "On or before 31st January 2018"; as they are the most cumbersom part of the section 112A.
-Capital gains for equity shares were acquired after 31st January 2018 can simply be included in section 112A in a consolidated way.
+*Note:* the script only covers dealing with equity shares that were acquired "On or before 31st January 2018"; as they are the most cumbersom for data entry.

 ## Pre-requisites
 - Python 3